filchyboy/filchyboy.github.io/_posts/2025-11-20-todays-plan.md

 # Daily Plan - 2025-11-20

+## Too Much

+*This is entirely too much.
+I'm going to pare this down to a map of what is the low hanging fruit based on priorities and not a blow by blow on an hourly basis.
+I'll let the roll until after Thanksgiving but this will change.*

 ## Summary
 - **Total items planned**: 5 focus areas
 - **Estimated effort**: 7-8 hours (realistic full workday)